kristinriebe/provenance-rave/readme-implementation-notes.md

 (Having the same attributes as entity + hadMember relationship.)

 Advantage of collection as class:
-- in HadMember, the collection-attribute must link to a colelction, which is a straight-forward constraint if collection is an extra class
+- in HadMember, the collection-attribute must link to a collection, which is a straight-forward constraint if collection is an extra class
 - can check very clearly, if something is a collection or not (even if metadata are incomplete) by checking if the entity occurs in Collection table as well
 - if additional attributes are needed, then I need the extra class